mauvedeity/mute-util/README.md

 ## Mechanism

-~~The main idea is to take advantage of lazy evaluation in the shell.
-Thus we can have one command line that looks like this:~~

-~~This expression evaluates to the first result `OR` the second one.
-If the first is true, the shell doesn't bother to run the second command, because the result of the whole command line must be `true`.
-If the first command evaluates to `false`, then the shell runs the second command, and the result is the result of that command.
-This is the lazy evaluation.~~

-However, that didn't work in `crontab`.
-I don't know why, it just wouldn't work.
-So I'm looking at another approach, which I hope might actually work this time.
-This approach is to have `mute` work rather like `time` - that is, you specify per Usage below, and the command either runs or it doesn't, based on what the mute status is.
-This means that the command to change the date is different - see also Usage below.

-## Time

-The idea is that the mute command will check a date value in a file, and if that date value is >= today, then it will ~~return `true` (non-zero)~~ ignore the rest of its command line, and return `EXIT_SUCCESS`.
+The idea is that the mute command will check a date value in a file, and if that date value is >= today, then it will ignore the rest of its command line, and return `EXIT_SUCCESS`.
 Alternatively, if the mute date has passed, then it will execute the rest of the command line, and return the return value of that command line.